This village is in

 am only giving them because the town is a wonder to behold.
 I am a

-former film set designer and I was in awe of the near perfection of
+former film set designer and I was in awe of

 every inch of this beautifully restored village.
 From the moment